Chhavi Rastogi

 About me

-I was previously a post-doctoral researcher at University of Bonn and completed my PhD in finance from HEC Paris in 2022.
-My research focuses on corporate finance and its intersection with entrepreneurship, innovation, and development.
+I am an Economist at the Research department of IFC, World Bank Group.
+Before this, I was a post-doctoral researcher at University of Bonn and completed my PhD in finance from HEC Paris in 2022.
+My research focuses on corporate finance and its intersection with development, entrepreneurship and innovation.
 Before starting my doctoral studies, I worked in corporate and investment banking.

 Working papers